ChuZZZta/DD2-SbR/README.md

 ##### "I wanna to support other version"

-Supporting other versions means getting a correct memory adresses for date (using for example programs such as CheatEngine) and providing that data to JSON driver config.
+Supporting other versions means getting a correct memory addresses for date (using for example programs such as CheatEngine) and providing that data to JSON driver config.
 You can play if you want, memory addresses in that file are for **position** of a driver and other addresses are calculated inside a DD2-SBR.
-If offsets does not match, than unfortunatly only option to make it work is hard code it.
+If offsets do not match, then unfortunately the only option to make it work is hard code it.
-In future I will post youtube video how to do it so once again check my youtube channel for more info.
+In future I will post youtube video how to make it so once again check my youtube channel for more info.

 ------------

 ### Current release
-#### v0.1 early alpha
-##### 09.12.18
+##### Sorry, the app is still in development and I cannot provide a working version yet.
+###### Planning release date: second quoter of 2019

 ------------

 ### Known bugs
-Too many to listed them all but i will try... ;)
+Too many to list them all but i will try... ;)

-- Scoreboard may be flickering a bit (duo to low refresh time, it refreshes only once per second)
+- The scoreboard may be flickering a bit (due to low refresh rate, it refreshes only once per second)
-- Ingame score is totaly random (prbly cannot fix it, i will try apply some overlay or smt in future)
+- Ingame score is totally random (prbly cannot fix it, i will try to apply some overlay or smt in the future)
-- Lots of random processes in select list (app takes all system processes not only user ones - i will try to fix it but its not crucial)
-- DD2 does not show in process list sometimes (you need to first launch a game, then a mod, i will try to fix it)
-- Loooooots of app crashes (mostly duo to my bad code, but if you follow step by step the instruction u will prevend most of them, i will fix it sooner or later)
+- Loooooots of app crashes (no exception mechanics)
-- Motorplex map is not supported (I dunno why but player data seams to be stored somewhere else in memory)
+- Motorplex map is not supported
-- Unfortunetly many others
+-  Unfortunately, many others

 ------------